|Birth: ||Oct. 27, 1869|

 The Hebron Church records list her husband as "Bushrod W. J. Redheffer."

 September 1, 1888: The couple had a boy John McArthur Redheffer.
 He was named after her father.
+This boy later dropped his last name.
+His Find A Grave memorial is 109912434.

 April 6, 1895: She divorced Bushrod W J Redheffer in Philadelphia Common Please Court No. 4.